hub21team/python-curriculum-2021/module_1/1_variables/README.md

+# Concepts
+* Introduction to IDE
+* Variables
+* Variable Initialization
+* Output
+* Input
+* Variable Types
+* Value Assignment
+* Arithmetic Operations
+* Comments
+* Type Casting

+# Teaching Tips
+* **Concept of Variables.** Find an appropriate analogy or example to simplify the idea of a variable.
+A suggestion is available in `Variables` section below.
+* **Variable Naming Rules.** Show the rules that should be followed when naming a variables, e.g. variable names cannot start with numbers.
+* Make sure students understand the difference between the equals `=` operation in math, and the assignment operator in python.
+* After introducing different variable types, it is important to emphasize that the `input` function reads everything as strings, hence it is important for us to use casting in order to get different types of variables.

 # Introduction to IDE

 First thing to do is to introduce the environment which the student will use to code in python.
-Introduction needs to cover how to open the IDE and create a python script and get it ready for coding.

 # Variables

-The first concept the student needs to learn is variables.
 There are several ways to explain what a variable is in simple terms.
 One way is suggested here but the tutor shall feel free to use any other way as seen fit.

 A **variable** is like a box.
 A box can fit stuff inside it.
 Variables in python are boxes that can contain numbers, letters, or words.
 All variables or boxes have the same shape from outside.
 Therefore, we need a name to distinguish boxes or variables from each other.
 Hence, each variable has a name that we can use to see what is stored inside the variable.
 Each variable (box) in python usually contains a single thing (number, letter, or word), but some variables can contains a collection of things (referring to lists).
 (The student might be curious about whether a variable (box) can contain more than one thing, in this case it might be helpful to say that there are variables that contain more than one element but we will talk about them later).

 # Variable Initialization

-Now let's show the student how a variable can be created in python.
-To create a variable, we need to do 2 things:
+we need to do 2 things:

 1. Choose a name for the variable.
 2. Put a value inside the variable.
 (The simplest would be to put a number.)

-Let's create our first variable in which we will put the student's age.
-At this point we can show that the `=` symbol is used to create a variable.
  We write the name of the variable on the left of the `=` symbol and the value we want to put inside the variable on its right.

 ```python
 age = 11